 Aside from pleasant weather, there are plenty of reasons to visit Chicago in September.
 This month welcomes the city’s major art fair, EXPO Chicago, which draws legions of artists and collectors to the historic Navy Pier.
-The Windy City’s food scene is also hotter than ever, with must-visit recent openings like the breezy, California-inspired Pacific Standard Time; chef CJ Jacobson’s trendy Israeli restaurant Aba at Fulton Market; and the upscale Bellemore (which has been conquering Instagram with its decadent caviar-topped oyster pie) joining dependable favorites like award-winning chef Stephanie Izard’s Girl & the Goat.
-The Peninsula Chicago, which just launched its classy rooftop Z Bar, is EXPO Chicago’s official hotel partner, but there are plenty of other great places to stay, too, like the gorgeous Chicago Athletic Association Hotel—home to one of the best rooftop bars in the country.
-We’re also digging the new St. Jane Hotel in the Art Deco-era Carbide & Carbon building, whose moody interiors (black walls, herringbone stone floors, gold fixtures) nod to its Jazz Age roots.
+The Windy City’s food scene is also hotter than ever, with new must-visits like the breezy, California-inspired Pacific Standard Time; chef CJ Jacobson’s trendy Israeli restaurant Aba at Fulton Market; and the upscale Bellemore (which has been conquering Instagram with its decadent caviar-topped oyster pie) joining dependable favorites like award-winning chef Stephanie Izard’s Girl & the Goat.
+The Peninsula Chicago, with its classy rooftop Z Bar, is EXPO Chicago’s official hotel partner, but there are plenty of other great places to stay, too, like the gorgeous Chicago Athletic Association Hotel—home to one of the best rooftop bars in the country.
+We’re also digging the St. Jane Hotel in the Art Deco-era Carbide & Carbon building, whose moody interiors (black walls, herringbone stone floors, gold fixtures) nod to its Jazz Age roots.

 Amalfi Coast & Ischia, Italy

 Danes are known for making the most of the good weather when they have it, so fall is a fantastic time of year to visit.
 Though Copenhagen usually steals the spotlight, Aarhus has been gaining recognition since it was named the 2017 European Capital of Culture.
 For a small city, it punches above its weight in cool things to do.
 Be sure to visit the ARoS art museum to see Olafur Eliasson’s extremely ‘grammable Rainbow Panorama and installations by Portuguese artist Joana Vasconcelos, American photographer Robert Mapplethorpe, and other leading artists.
-From August 31 until September 9, the annual Aarhus Festival will celebrate art, culture, and music with more than 1,000 events, while the Food Festival (which claims to be the “biggest food festival in Northern Europe”) will host tastings and workshops with a focus on Nordic cuisine.
+From August 30 until September 8, the annual ten-day Aarhus Festival will celebrate art, culture, and music with more than 1,000 events, while the Food Festival (which claims to be the “biggest food festival in Northern Europe”) will host tastings and workshops with a focus on Nordic cuisine.

 Buenos Aires, Argentina